mishitak468/satellite-pipeline/README.md

 Real-Time Satellite Telemetry Pipeline
-An end-to-end data engineering pipeline that simulates satellite telemetry, processes it in real-time, and stores it for analytical use.
+This project is an end-to-end data engineering pipeline that simulates satellite telemetry, processes data in real-time, and stores it for analytical use.

 Tech Stack
 Language: Python 3.9